miguelinux314/experiment-notebook/doc/source/basic_workflow.rst

   * It is not recommended to decorate functions with name starting with `column_`.

-  * Methods decorated with  @`enb.atable.column_function` should not return the computed value, but instead assign it to its `row` argument, i.e., they should update the current row directly.
+  * Methods decorated with  @enb.atable.column_function should not return the computed value, but instead assign it to its `row` argument, i.e., they should update the current row directly.